whitneyburton/portfolios/students/1610-back/nick-erhardt/template.markdown

 * [GitHub URL](https://github.com/ski-climb/Black-Thursday.git)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/black_thursday.markdown)

-(description)
+#### Description
+Black Thursday was a project to analyze sales data which included customers, merchants, items (sold), invoices, and transactions (successful or not).
+The data was imported from CSV's and each relationship (e.g. a merchant has items) was created by hand.
+Once the foundation was built, it was possible to ask more complex questions like finding the average price across all items and average number of items merchants had for sale.
+Going even deeper, we were also able to dig into which item was the most purchased item for a particular merchant, or find the item which generated the most revenue for a merchant.

+Black Thursday was an introduction to a more complex data set and relationships within the data than we have been exposed to previously.
+I especially enjoyed diving into the complex questions we could answer, using the tools we had built from scratch.

 #### Evaluation Comments:
 Notes:
-- 102 tests all passing *EDIT by Nick: the spec harness had 102 test, I had 206*
+- 102 tests all passing *EDIT by Nick: the spec harness had 102 tests, I had 206*
 - spec passing
 - established a process
 - felt more comfortable with enumerables